 - 250 g Self raising flour

-Use kitchen towel to soak the oil from the tomatoes then cut them up using scissors.
-Add them along with the mature cheddar to the flour and mix
+- Use kitchen towel to soak the oil from the tomatoes then cut them up using scissors.
+Aim for the pieces to be about the size of a raisin.
+Add them to the flour mixture and stir in

-Pour the pesto mixture into the flour and make a quick dough.
-Pat it down to about 1 inch thick, then cut 7cm rounds out of it.
+- Pour the pesto mixture into the flour and make a dough.
+Pat it out onto a clean work surface dusted with flour to about 2cm/1" thick and cut out the scones using a round cutter, size of your choice.
+Push the cutter straight down and do not twist it.
 Reshape the dough and cut out more rounds until it's all used up